Kivu Ebola epidemic: Vaccination

 On 8 August 2018, the process of vaccination began with rVSV-ZEBOV Ebola vaccine.
-While several studies have shown the vaccine to be safe and protective against the virus, additional research is needed before it can be licensed.
+While several studies have shown the vaccine to be safe and protective against the virus, it is not yet licensed.
 Consequently, the WHO reported that it was being used under a ring vaccination strategy with what is known as "compassionate use" to protect persons at highest risk of the Ebola outbreak, i.e. contacts of those infected, contacts of those contacts, and front-line medical personnel.
 As of 15 September, according to the WHO, almost a quarter of a million individuals had been vaccinated in the outbreak.

 On 20 September 2019 it was reported that a second vaccine by Johnson & Johnson would be introduced in the current EVD epidemic in the DRC.

 In November 2019, the World Health Organization prequalified an Ebola vaccine, rVSV-ZEBOV, for the first time.
 As of 22 February 2020, a total of 297,275 people had been vaccinated since the start of the outbreak.
 By 21 June 2020, 303,905 people had been vaccinated with rVSV-ZEBOV and 20,339 were given the initial dose of Ad26-ZEBOV/MVA-BN-FILO.

 Vaccination has helped to contain the epidemic, though military attacks and community resistance have complicated distribution of the vaccines.